Kyle Katarn is part of the Star Wars Expanded Universe. This is the Star Wars continuity that existed before the 2014 Disney’s overhaul of this IP.

 Yet he’s a notable, even important one.
 How does that work ?

-- Dark Forces came during an era where, novels aside, there had been a long Star Wars drought.
+- Dark Forces came during an era where, aside from novels, there had been a long Star Wars drought.
 Episode VI had been 12 years prior, and Episode I was still years in the future.
 The better video games, such as Dark Forces and TIE Fighter, often were the most exciting SW action around.

-- Later games allowed you to use a lightsabre !
+- Later games in the series allowed you to use a lightsabre !
 With lightsabre sounds and everything !
 And Jedi powers !
 Woohoo !

 *Furthermore*, Katarn was a transmediaWhen a fictional universe exists in many media such as movies, novels, comics… creature par excellence.